-As the COVID-19 pandemic continues, alongside the backlog of elective work, and anticipated winter pressures, an extraordinary burden is falling on the NHS and those working within it.
+With the extreme pressures associated with COVID-19, the backlog of elective work, and winter pressures, an extraordinary burden is falling on NHS staff.

 The TCS (terms and conditions of service for NHS doctors and dentists in training (England) 2016) contains a nationally agreed range of safe working hours restrictions and rest requirements, designed to protect junior doctors from excessive fatigue and burnout.

-We are aware that staff in the NHS are likely to still be recovering from the previous surge of the pandemic and it is therefore crucial that these protections must continue to be applied in full whilst managing the ongoing COVID-19 pandemic.
+We are aware that staff in the NHS are fatigued from the pressures of the pandemic and it is therefore crucial that these protections must continue to be applied in full whilst the NHS manages multiple demands on its capacity.

 - All junior doctors must be appropriately risk assessed including specialist occupational health assessment where indicated, and have their safety made paramount.
 Wherever they are working, they must have access to, and relevant training in the use of appropriate personal protective equipment.